Skip to content

 JIT (Just-in-Time) Provisioning

-JIT provisioning automatically creates or updates Salesforce user accounts during SSO login.
+JIT provisioning automatically creates or updates Salesforce user accounts during the SSO login flow.

 FeatureStandard JITCustom JIT (Apex SSOJitHandler)